 Considering Additional Assets

 If you are considering funding part of your retirement community expenses for health and care services, including short-term rehabilitation or long-term care with Medicare or Medicaid, you will likely be required to liquidate savings plans such as 401(k)s, pension funds, bonds, and IRAs.
-The same is true of anything that is not a primary residence, including cars, boats, valuable art collections, vacation homes, or investment property.
+The same is true of anything that is not a primary residence, including, but not limited to, cars, boats, valuable art collections, vacation homes, or investment property.

-Use our own cost calculator to compare how living at Deupree House can be affordable while improving your quality of life with maintenance-free living.
+Use our cost calculator to compare how living at Deupree House compares to living at home.